The end of a cannabis joint is called a roach, but no one really knows why.

 The hippie roach clip renaissance reached its peak in writer Charles Willeford’s limited edition book: The Ubiquitous Roach Clip.
 “In a relatively short period, beginning in the early 1960s,” writes Willeford, “the roach clip has metamorphosed from a split match (the ‘Jefferson Airplane’) to the swirling curves and curvatures of Baroque and Art Nouveau.
 Indeed, the 1973 roach clip is a beautiful thing to behold (especially if one is holding).”

 By the 1980s, the DIY era was over, giving way to mass-produced alligator clips.
 These tiny clamps were originally used for electronics but proved perfect for joints.
-Clips sporting colourful feathers were a popular jewelry fad for tween girls, who wore them to their hair or stuck them on their clothes, unaware of the clips’ real use.
+Clips sporting colourful feathers were a popular jewelry fad for tween girls, who wore them in their hair or stuck them on their clothes, unaware of the clips’ real use.
 You can see the horrific results in The Roach Clip, a post on Awkward Family Photos.
 Contributor Rebecca writes, “My parents, obviously having no idea what roach clips were used for, not only let me buy it, but let me go to school with it pinned to my collar on picture day.”

 Some stoners also took to using surgical hemostats to pass their joints around.
 These look like scissors, and feature a locking mechanism called a ratchet, which is used for clamping.